7. Video Game Addiction

 Parents should also converse with an addicted child to try to get them to recognize that games are stifling his or her interest in other things.

-It is critical to pay attention to all of these considerations for children around the age of 10.
+It is critical to pay attention to all of these considerations and keep an eye out for any signs of game addiction for children around the age of 10.
 Once puberty hits, it will be a lot more difficult to call into question addictive behavior and simple, instant gratification.

 Case Study 4